nimbinatus/nimbinatus/README.md

-### s/Developer/DevOps/g Advocate @LogDNA
+### $ whoami

+I'm a developer advocate and a devops fanatic.

 You'll often find me at my local meetups like [Austin DevOps](https://github.com/Austin-Devops) and Cloud Austin.
 Want to know where I'm going to be next or curious regarding what I talk about?
 I've got my recent talks up and my upcoming talks on [my speaking portfolio](https://speaking.nimbinatus.com).

 Need to get in touch?
 The best way to do that is to find me on [Twitter](https://twitter.com/nimbinatus) or contact me through the email address I have here on GitHub.

 I'm also the curator for [A Minute on the Mic](https://aminuteonthemic.com/).
 We're on hiatus for a little while as a lot of folks are a bit swamped right now.
 Want to be on A Minute on the Mic, though?
 Come talk with me!

+You can check out [my blog](https://nimbinatus.com), but I'm notoriously bad at keeping it updated.
+You probably would have better luck [following me on Dev.to](https://dev.to/nimbinatus) :)

 <!--
 **nimbinatus/nimbinatus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.